InfinityByteStudios/NeuroCore-Byte-Wars/Planning.md

 You're helping build a game called NeuroCore Follow the tasks listed in Planning.MD one at a time.
 After finishing each task, wait for me to say "n" before continuing.
 Do not skip tasks or do anything extra.
 Just follow the checklist in order, one step at a time.
 Be patient and only move on when I say "n".
 I also want you every time you change something check for bugs/error.
 DO NOT MAKE TEST FILES.
 STAY ORGANIZED SPLIT THE CODE IN DIFFERENT FILES.
+Make sure every change is published to Github

 🧠 Development Phases for NeuroCore: Byte Wars
 ✅ Phase 1: Core Bootup (Prototype Foundations)